USCIS Premium Processing Timeline 2026: I-140, H-1B & L-1 Fees

 When people ask how to speed up a USCIS case, the first question is where the delay is actually happening.
 If the case is still with USCIS, the most relevant tools are usually premium processing or, in more limited circumstances, a USCIS expedite request.

-For many petition-based visa categories, premium processing is the best-known option because it creates a defined premium processing timeframe and a refund obligation if USCIS does not take qualifying action in time.
+For many petition-based visa categories, premium processing is the best-known option because it creates a defined premium processing timeframe in business days and a refund obligation if USCIS does not take qualifying action in time.
 That makes USCIS premium processing very different from an ordinary request for discretionary expedite handling.

 For example, someone comparing options for an intracompany transfer may want to review both this premium processing guide and our main L-1 visa guide or the more detailed L-1 visa timeline page to understand where premium processing may actually change the timeline.